 Are my searches secure?

 Searches go through Google.
 They are encrypted so that only you and Google can read them.
 They’re associated with whatever Google account you choose to use when you create a Google Places API key.
-If you require complete anonymity, then create a Google account that is not associated in any way with your actual identity.
+No, you can’t trust Google.
+If a better service can be found elsewhere, then we may ditch Google in the future.
+In the meantime, if you require complete anonymity, then create a Google account that is not associated in any way with your actual identity.
 Then use it only in public places like libraries and coffee shops, and only while wearing a mask; or use an anonymous VPN service such as ProtonVPN or Tor, which will conceal your location with less trouble.
 Lastly, when setting your base location, don’t use your exact actual location unless you’re okay with Google knowing it.
 Truncate your coordinates to 10-kilometer precision if you like, or set a base location on the other side of town; your search results won’t be drastically affected.

-Aerial views are accessed through Google Maps.
+Aerial views are accessed through GISsurfer.
 When you access the aerial view of a location, your web browser will submit that location’s MGRS coordinate in an encrypted manner.
-Depending on your network and the configuration of your browser, it may be possible for Google to determine your actual location regardless of the base location that you used for your searches.
-If this is a serious problem for you, then simply locate each search result on your MGRS-compatible paper maps.
+Depending on your network and the configuration of your browser, it may be possible for GISsurfer to determine your actual location regardless of the base location that you used for your searches.
+If this is a serious problem for you, then don’t use the aerial view.